-The Hospitals provides care to patients covered by the Medicare, Medicaid, and Tricare/Champus programs.
+UNC Hospitals provides care to patients covered by the Medicare, Medicaid, and Tricare/Champus programs.
 Inpatient acute care services rendered to Medicare patients are paid at prospectively determined rates per discharge.
 Medicare outpatient services are reimbursed at prospectively determined rates.
-Additionally, the Hospitals receives interim pass-through payments from Medicare for costs such as organs, graduate medical education, bad debts, etc., that are ultimately settled through the annual Medicare cost report.
+Additionally, UNC Hospitals receives interim pass-through payments from Medicare for costs such as organs, graduate medical education, bad debts, etc., that are ultimately settled through the annual Medicare cost report.
 Prior to October 1, 2010, Medicaid inpatient services were reimbursed on an interim basis based on a prospectively determined rate per discharge and Medicaid outpatient services were reimbursed on an interim basis at an agreed upon rate.
 Ultimately, Medicaid inpatient and outpatient services were settled at allowable cost through the filing of an annual cost report.
 Beginning October 1, 2010, Medicaid pays inpatient and outpatient supplemental payments and no longer requires a cost settlement.
-See Note 11 (Net Patient Service Revenue) for more detail regarding the supplemental payments.
-In addition to Tricare/Champus payments for services on an interim basis, the Tricare/Champus program reimburses the Hospitals for a portion of capital and direct medical education costs based on the Medicare cost report.
+See Note 11 (Net Patient Service Revenue) for more detail regarding the supplemental and directed payments.
+In addition to Tricare/Champus payments for services on an interim basis, the Tricare/Champus program reimburses UNC Hospitals for a portion of capital and direct medical education costs based on the Medicare cost report.

-The Hospitals has calculated the estimated third party settlements for the outstanding Medicare, Medicaid, and Tricare/Champus cost reports during the fiscal year ended 2021.
-Medicare cost report settlements owed to Medicare are estimated to be \$23,721,685 within the next twelve months and \$45,320,843 on a noncurrent basis.
-Traditional Medicaid cost report settlements owed to Medicaid are estimated to be \$8,061,264 within the next twelve months and \$51,892,545 on a noncurrent basis.
-Tricare/Champus currently owes the Hospitals \$9,508,736.
+UNC Hospitals has calculated the estimated third party settlements for the outstanding Medicare, Medicaid, and Tricare/Champus cost reports during the fiscal year ended 2022.
+Medicare cost report settlements owed to Medicare are estimated to be \$30,789,864 within the next twelve months and \$44,209,751 on a noncurrent basis.
+Traditional Medicaid cost report settlements owed to Medicaid are estimated to be \$1,942,130 within the next twelve months and \$54,270,639 on a noncurrent basis.
+Tricare/Champus currently owes UNC Hospitals \$4,051,922.
 An estimate is made for the current year's Medicare and Tricare/Champus settlements by using the most current statistics, costs, settlement data, and charges.
-The Hospitals also included in its estimated liability for both Medicare and Medicaid Services audit recovery programs are to identify improper underpayments or overpayments made to health care providers.
+UNC Hospitals also included in its estimated liability for both Medicare and Medicaid a reserve for the claims audit programs.
+The Centers for Medicare and Medicaid Services audit recovery programs are to identify improper underpayments or overpayments made to health care providers.

 Once a cost report is filed, it is subject to an initial tentative settlement and a subsequent audit.
 Each cost report is audited by the programs for compliance with the applicable regulations established for the Medicaid, Medicare, and Tricare/Champus programs.
-Each cost report can also be re-opened or appealed for issues that the Hospitals or the Medicare or Medicaid programs feel are warranted.
+Each cost report can also be re-opened or appealed for issues that UNC Hospitals or the Medicare or Medicaid programs feel are warranted.
 There are several such requests currently under consideration, as well as audits that are incomplete at this time.
 Any of the above can result in a change to the reimbursement requiring a refund from the program or payment to the program.
-Medicare audits are current through the June 30, 2013 fiscal year and Medicaid audits are current through the June 30, 2018 fiscal year.
+Medicare audits are current through the June 30, 2013 fiscal year and Medicaid audits are current through the June 30, 2020 fiscal year.